mvolinger/vehicles-api/README.md

 > Open vehicles-api with IntelliJ IDE
 > Wait until Gradle build task finish
 > Run VehiclesApiApplication with hotkey Shift+F10
+OR
+> Navigate to the root of the project via command line
+> Execute the command 'gradlew bootRun'
 ```

 ### Using it